egonoid/serverless-microservice-template/README.md

 ## Debugging

-VSCode debugging is configured for hello function.
+VSCode debugging is configured for ping function.

 ## Testing

-An example can be found at `src/handlers/hello/hello.test.ts`.
+An example can be found at `src/handlers/ping/ping.test.ts`.

 Single run tests: